amandaguglieri/hackinglife/docs/az-104-preparation.md

 - **Templates are linkable**.
 You can link Resource Manager templates together to make the templates themselves modular.
 You can write small templates that each define a piece of a solution, and then combine them to create a complete system.
 - **Templates simplify orchestration**.
 You only need to deploy the template to deploy all of your resources.
 Normally this would take multiple operations.

+The template uses a _declarative syntax_.
+The declarative syntax is a way of building the structure and elements that outline what resources will look like without describing the control flow.
+Declarative syntax is different than imperative syntax, which uses commands for the computer to perform.
+Imperative scripting focuses on specifying each step in deploying the resources.

+ARM templates are idempotent, which means you can deploy the same template many times and get the same resource types in the same state.

+Resource Manager orchestrates deploying the resources so they're created in the correct order.
+When possible, resources will also be created in parallel, so ARM template deployments finish faster than scripted deployments.

+Resource Manager also has built-in validation.
+It checks the template before starting the deployment to make sure the deployment will succeed.

+You can also integrate your ARM templates into continuous integration and continuous deployment (CI/CD) tools like Azure Pipelines.

 **The schema**: